hazelcast/hazelcast-jet-reference-manual/src/Architecture.md

 generated simultaneously, and since the lower-priority edge will apply backpressure while waiting for the higher-priority edge to be consumed in full, the upstream vertex will not be allowed to emit its data and a deadlock will occur.
-The deadlock is resolved by activating unbounded buffering on the lower-priority edge.
+The deadlock is resolved by activating the unbounded buffering on the lower-priority edge.

 ### Tuning Edges